 The floor area ratio (FAR) is a tool for regulating the intensity of development.
-Minimum floor area ratios help to ensure that the intensity of development is controlled and that more intense forms are confined to appropriate areas of the downtown.
+Minimum floor area ratios help to ensure that the intensity of development is controlled.
 In some cases, FAR densities are provided for provision of a public benefit or amenity to the community.